TrellixVulnTeam/basic-angular-form_FZRO/README.md

 2. Visual error reporting (some indication the user made an error) :heavy_check_mark:
 3. Form validation :heavy_check_mark:
 4. A friend list (by sending a get request to the local node server)
-5. A Post request to add to your friend list
+5. A Post request to add to your friend list :heavy_check_mark:

 ### Nice to have
-1. Email validation
+1. Email validation :heavy_check_mark:
-2. Phone number validation
+2. Phone number validation :heavy_check_mark:
 3. separate adding friends (the form) from the friend list (the display)
 4. Add some extra fields
    1. profile picture?